fanoframework/fanoframework.github.io/dependency-container/index.md

 The services are registered into dependency container during service registration which later can be queried to retrieve service instance.

-During service registration, a service name is associated with a factory class that must implements `IDependencyFactory` interface that will responsible to create the required service.
+During service registration, a service name is associated with a factory class that must implements `IDependencyFactory` interface that will be responsible to create the required service.

 For a service to be able to work with `IDependencyContainer` implementation, it must implements `IDependency` interface.
 Fano Framework comes with base class `TInjectableObject` that implements `IDependency` interface.